 I have lived in Juneau since 1965.
 With my wife Dawn, we founded our little interpretive company in 1994 as a way to keep fit and stay in touch with nature’s lessons.
 In the summer, our guests are likely to find me roaming the trails with my camera, piloting a safari vessel, or sharing stories about Juneau with visitors on the dock.

 The world has shown me an amazing place full of beautiful nature and complex interactions.
 The only passion that matches my eagerness to learn about this wonderful Alaskan playground is my desire to light that passion in others!
 My name is Brett, marine biologist, rock climbing guide, tall ship sailor, photographer, Midwestern Boy, and I’m excited to be your guide.

 Cam Byrnes, Naturalist Photo Guide / Driver Trainer

 Born “outside” I moved to Alaska in 1974 and have never wanted to make my home anywhere else.
 I have been involved with photography for 40 years and have been leading tours in Juneau for 15 years.
 The two go together perfectly.
 Leading tours lets me share this wonderful place with our guests and keeps me on the trails and on the water during our long summer days.
 I like to travel and take pictures around the world but I’ll never run out of things to photograph here in Juneau.

-I first came to Alaska four years ago in search of one lost summer adventure to follow my college graduation, and it changed my life.
+I first came to Alaska four years ago in search of one last summer adventure to follow my college graduation, and it changed my life.
 I immediately fell in love with this place and have kept coming back every summer since.
 Mendenhall Glacier is my happy place!
-I am currently pursuing a PhD in Forest Resources and Conservation at the University of Alaska Southeast, and I could be happier to call Juneau home!
+I am currently pursuing a PhD in Forest Resources and Conservation at the University of Florida, and I couldn’t be happier to call Juneau home!